Abhimanyoo/foed/README.md

-# New Food Order
+# Foed

-New Food Order is a concept app by Volst.
+Foed is a concept app by Volst.

 ## The idea